Thorazine/hack/readme.md

 We use tags to control the cache.
 So set .env CACHE_DRIVER to array, memcached or redis.
 File will not do.

 Make sure you have a mail driver setup.
 If you don't have that option just use "log" although I recommend [Mailhog](https://github.com/mailhog/MailHog).
 But be sure to make it functional on the production server as we send out mails to confirm the location if needed.

+Now visit http://[domain]/cms and fill in the blancs.